UBC-MDS/seating_pref/proposal.md

 Students who sit in the back of the classroom are found to be less engaged, while competitive individuals are typically more engaged in a task.
 The survey will therefore measure _student engagement_ as a potential confound, using the following questions:

-**Q5**:
+**Q5**: Did you enjoy what you were doing in the MDS program?

+**Q6**: Do you often find your mind wander off in class? (reverse coded)

+**Q7**: Do you find the course content in MDS to be interesting?

 These questions will be answered using a 5-point Likert scale, with 1 being "very much not so", and 5 being "very much so".
-The average score of these two questions will be used as a measurement for student engagement.
+The average score of these questions will be used as a measurement for _engagement_.

 ### Plan of analysis